JesJehle/earthEngineGrabR/README.md

 ## Requirements

-The earthEngineGrabR R package has a few dependencies requirements, which need to be satisfied before the installation can run successfully:
+The earthEngineGrabR R package has a few dependencies and requirements, which need to be satisfied before the installation can run successfully:

 #### Required accounts